Aging & Health A to Z

 Consult a healthcare professional with training in light therapy and do not try to undertake light therapy on your own.
 Never stare into a bright light or the sun.
 This can permanently damage your vision.

 Non-Drug Therapies for Sleep Apnea

-CPAP: Your healthcare professional may recommend a CPAP (continuous positive air pressure) device if you are diagnosed with sleep apnea.
+CPAP: If you are diagnosed with sleep apnea, your healthcare provider may recommend a CPAP (continuous positive air pressure) device.
 This appliance consists of a pump and mask or tubes that gently deliver blown air into your nose and mouth.
 There are variations in the mask, so find one that is comfortable for you.
 It is the primary treatment for sleep apnea, and can be very effective in reducing sleepiness and improving quality of life.
 Patients with mild to moderate dementia who have sleep apnea tolerate CPAP devices well, and there is some evidence of a beneficial effect on cognition.

 Oral appliances: You may benefit from a simple, individually fitted device that you place in your mouth before going to sleep.
 The device holds your tongue and jaw in a position that prevents airway collapse and blockage.

 Following good sleep hygiene may be beneficial for older adults with restless legs syndrome.
 Other approaches that have proved effective include:

 Once your evaluation is complete and plans for non-drug therapies are in place, your healthcare provider will address your sleep problem by attempting to eliminate other risk factors using medical approaches.
 These include:

 - Treatments for painful conditions (such as pain medications and physiotherapy).